DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 As is usual in products like this, it will be possible to send and receive both fiat and cryptocurrency funds with other Crypto users.

-{% include image_caption.html imageurl = "/images/posts/201806/send.webp" title = "Free money transfer" caption = "Free money transfer" popup = true%}
+{% include image_caption.html imageurl = "/images/posts/201806/send.webp" title="Free money transfer" caption="Free money transfer" class="small-size" popup = true%}

 ## Cashback